Fat Lever: Portland Trail Blazers (1982-1984)

-Denver Nuggets
+Denver Nuggets (1984-1990)

 Lever was considered one of the NBA's best point guards in the late 1980s while playing for the Denver Nuggets.

 In his debut with the Nuggets, Lever recorded 14 points and 12 assists in a win over the Warriors.
 On November 6, Lever recorded a double-double of 24 points and 18 assists in a road win over the Lakers, the first time it happened in Nuggets history.
 On March 9 against the Pacers, Lever recorded his first career triple-double with 13 points, 15 assists and a career-high 10 steals.
-On April 10, Lever recorded a double-double of 26 points and 18 assists in a road loss against the LA Clippers.
-At that time, he joined Magic Johnson (in 1982-83) as the only players since the ABA-NBA merger to have at least 2 season games having recorded 24 points and 18 assists.
+On April 10, Lever recorded a double-double of 26 points and 18 assists in a road loss against the Los Angeles Clippers.
+At that time, he joined Magic Johnson (in 1982–83) as the only players since the ABA-NBA merger to have at least 2 regular season games with 24 points and 18 assists.

 In his first season with the Nuggets, Lever averaged 12.8 points per game, 5.0 rebounds per game, 7.5 assists per game, and 2.5 steals per game.
 The next season, Lever continued his impressive performance for the Nuggets.
 On November 12, 1985, Lever recorded his first 30-point double-double as he recorded 31 points, 12 assists, and 9 rebounds in a road loss to the Rockets.

 Despite his size (6 feet 3 inches), Lever regularly led the Nuggets in rebounding.
 He is the Nuggets' all-time franchise leader in steals and was 2nd in career assists.
 He is one of only three players in NBA history to record 15 plus points, rebounds, and assists in a single playoff game (the others being Wilt Chamberlain and Jason Kidd).

-Dallas Mavericks
+Dallas Mavericks (1990-1994)

 Lever was traded by the Nuggets to the Dallas Mavericks in 1990 for the Mavs' #9 pick in the 1990 NBA draft plus Dallas' first-round pick in the following one.
-The Nuggets subsequently traded the #9 pick and their own #15 pick to the Miami Heat for the Heat's #3 pick in the 1990 draft, with Denver sending the Mavs' 1991 first rounder (which was originally the Detroit Pistons' pick they acquired in the Mark Aguirre/Adrian Dantley trade) to the Washington Bullets along with Michael Adams, for the Bullets' first round pick in the 1991 Draft.
+The Nuggets subsequently traded the #9 pick and their own #15 pick to the Miami Heat for the Heat's #3 pick in the 1990 draft, with Denver sending the Mavs' 1991 first rounder (which was originally the Detroit Pistons' pick they acquired in the Mark Aguirre/Adrian Dantley trade) to the Washington Bullets along with Michael Adams, for the Bullets' first-round pick in the 1991 Draft.

 Lever sat out the entire 1992–93 season due to knee injury.
-He finished his career with the Mavericks in 1994 with career averages of 13.9 points, six rebounds, 6.2 assists and 2.22 steals per game.
+He left the Mavericks in 1994 and finished his career with averages of 13.9 points, six rebounds, 6.2 assists and 2.22 steals per game.